- Maras Salt Mines

 Why Take the Inca Jungle Trek?

-Cusco – Salineras – Pispitayoc (Biking and Rafting)
+Cusco - Cruzpata - Salineras - Santa Maria (Biking and Rafting)

-Pick up from your hotel at 7:00 am and drive for 1 hour to Cruzpata, where you’ll start mountain biking across the fields of potatoes and wheat, enjoy the breathtaking view on the Andes, visit the Village of Maras, and Explore the Salineras as you go down into the Sacred Valley.
-Then, you’ll take our transportation for a 2-hour drive to the Village of Santa Maria for lunch.
+Pick up from your hotel at 6:00 am and drive for 45 minutes to Cruzpata, where you’ll start mountain biking across the fields of potatoes, quinoa and wheat, enjoy the breathtaking view on the Andes, visit the village of Maras and explore its Salt Mines as you go down into the Sacred Valley with fantastic views of the Urubamba mountain range with its sacred glaciers on the distance.
+Then, you’ll take our transport for a 3:30 hours driving to Santa Maria town for lunch.

-After enjoying lunch, you’ll have a safety briefing and start the 1.5 hours rafting in the Urubamba River; the rapids are class III and IV.
+After enjoying lunch, you’ll have a safety briefing and start the 1.5 hours rafting in the Urubamba River; the rapids are class III and III +.
 The tour guides for the river rafting are different as we use specialized professional tour guides that are familiar with waters in the region.
-After rafting, you’ll have a 30-minute hike to the resting place.
-Dinner and spend the night in a rustic lodge.
+After rafting, you’ll take a transport to return to Santa Maria for dinner and spend the night in a comfortable lodge.